 If you have any specific questions about LORs or evaluations, please consult your UCSB pre-law advisor.

-Ideally, a recommender or evaluator is someone with whom you have spent a considerable amount of time in an academic or professional setting.
+In general, a recommender is someone with whom you have spent a considerable amount of time in an academic or professional setting.
 This person should be able to provide meaningful information about you, specifically regarding your:

 Dean's Certifications